qvest-digital/lib-compose/composition/README.md

 }
 ```

-#### Preloaded Includes
+#### Includes
-On an unspecified include, the UI-Service has to load replace the include by a previously loaded fragment.
+On an unspecified include, the UI-Service has to replace the include by a previously loaded fragment.
+If the required fragment is missing, the composition will fail.

 Example: Will be replaced by the Default Body Fragment of *example.com/foo*.